Workshop Program

 Sponsors

-The workshop is organised under the support of the PANDORA European project and the german company OTRS GmbH.
+The workshop is organised under the support of the PANDORA European project and the BEVIAN company.